 Have you ever read the back of a pill bottle?
 Drug companies these days list every possible side effect that can arise (and several that have been noted in only a few patients).
 Fortunately, you don’t need to memorize this whole list of the required NCLEX medications.

-The important side effects you should learn and remember include the following two categories:
+The important side effects you should learn and remember include the following two categories: common side effects and killer side effects.

-- KILLER side effects (adverse reactions): In rare cases, medications can have severe adverse reactions, such as anaphylaxis.
+Killer side effects refer to rare cases when medications can have severe adverse reactions, such as anaphylaxis.
 You can expect these to come up in the NCLEX because a top priority of this test is to assess whether student nurses can provide safe and effective care for patients.
+If one misses a killer side effect, the patient could die, so make it a priority to memorize these NCLEX medication facts!

 Nursing considerations are the interventions you need to do before administering a medication to a patient, such as referring to labs, running assessments, teaching the patient about med administration, and warning them of any contraindications.

-For example: orthostatic hypotension can be a side effect of calcium channel blockers.
+For example, orthostatic hypotension can be a side effect of calcium channel blockers.
 Therefore, a nursing consideration when administering them would be to check the patient’s blood pressure to make sure it’s not too low (< 100/60).

 Another example: beta-blockers can cause bronchoconstriction, so administering them to a client with asthma could lead to difficulty breathing.